idfyed/playground/docs/index.md

 ---
-title: 'Diglias Playground'
+title: 'IDFyed Playground'
 ---

 ## Abstract

-Diglias Playground is a set of instructions, documentation and tools that can be used by a Diglias customer during evaluation of the Diglias services.
+IDFyed Playground is a set of instructions, documentation and tools that can be used by a IDFyed customer during evaluation of the services.
 It is not a complete integration instruction.
 Using the playground it is possible to develop a web application that uses Diglias for authentication and identification of users.

 ## Intended Audience

-The Diglias Playground is intended primarily for technically minded persons that needs to understand the technical structure of the Diglias service and how to integrate it in the customer environment.
+The IDFyed Playground is intended primarily for technically minded persons that needs to understand the technical structure of the Diglias service and how to integrate it in the customer environment.

 ## API Documentation